deep-1995/note-taker/README.md

 # note-taker
 # description
-Create an application that can be used to write, save, and delete notes.
-This application will uses express backend and save and retrieve note data from a JSON file.
+Full stack application that logs a list of burgers to eat.

 ## steps
 1. install npm.
-2. install express and path.
+2. install npm init
 3. run server.js
+4. run code workbench to.
-4. open in brower to see the result
+5. open in brower to see the result

 ## NOTE-TAKER link